 Tom Hardy has done it all.
-He's played witty rogues, brutal villains, brooding heroes, and now it's time for America to see him as the vengeful James Delaney on the FX series, "Taboo."
-Take a look back at the English actor's career trajectory.
+He’s played witty rogues, brutal villains and brooding heroes.
+Take a look back at the English actor’s career trajectory.

 That same year, Hardy had another small role as a soldier in “Black Hawk Down,” a war film about the bloody Battle of Mogadishu in Somalia between U.S. forces and rebel militias that have started a civil war.

 Before becoming Bane, Hardy got some practice playing a supervillain in the maligned “Star Trek: Nemesis.”
 He played Shinzon, a clone of Captain Picard who has staged a rebellion against the Romulan government, forcing the Enterprise to come to the aid of their most hostile foes.

 Following “Nemesis,” Hardy took roles in several English plays and TV movies.
 He received an Olivier nomination for his work in the play “In Arabia We’d All Be Kings” as a failed actor who has fallen into a crack cocaine addiction.

 Hardy made his return to the big screen in 2006 when he donned a powdered wig and strolled into Versailles in “Marie Antoinette.”

 2008 saw Hardy join Guy Ritchie for the crime film “RocknRolla” as a closeted gay member of the “Wild Bunch” gang.
 The film also starred Gerard Butler and Idris Elba.

 Hardy had his breakthrough in 2010 as the dashing forger Eames in Christopher Nolan’s “Inception.”
 The actor won over moviegoers with his quick wit and banter with Joseph Gordon-Levitt.